Skip to Content Skip to Navigation

 Are broken capillaries hereditary?

-The degree to which you have inherited the propensity to form broken capillaries varies person to person.
+Ultimately, though, the degree to which you have inherited the propensity to form broken capillaries varies person to person.

 Are broken capillaries common?